Brian White | April 10, 2020 | legal professional

 If you have a lease with your adult child, then the law will treat them as a renter and you will have to follow the requirements to evict them.
 You can either evict them with or without cause.
 If you evict with cause, this means they are in breach of the contract.
 Some examples of being in breach of the contract include not paying rent, violating pet policies, and damage to the property.
 If this is the case, you need to give them a three-day notice to vacate.
 If they do not move out in that time, you can file an eviction lawsuit with the court.

 There are different options if you want to evict them without cause and they have not breached the rental agreement.
 For month-to-month leases, the parent must give the child a 30-day notice to move.
-The notice must explicitly state the day they must be out of the house.
+The eviction notice Texas must explicitly state the day they must be out of the house.
 For leases that have a fixed-term end date, it will be harder to evict them.
 If there is no breach, you may need to wait out the length of the lease and then evict them at the end of it.

 There is no lease

+How to legally kick your child out of the house?
 If your child is considered a tenant but there is no lease, then the lease term will be assumed as month-to-month.
 This means that you would follow the eviction process above by giving them a 30-days’ notice to vacate before filing an eviction lawsuit with the court.